danikhani/CTScan_MT/readme.md

 Abgabe/Dokumentation/Lasten-Heft.md
 ### Project structure

-#### MyLib
+##### MyLib
+MyLib has the codes which will can be usefull for other developers.

+##### app
+main is for starting the application. app has the data of the loaded files and GUI.

+###### DLL
-app/Applicationdata will save all the Data
+app/Applicationdata will save all the Data from the loaded files and also temporary coordinates selected by the user.

-Mylib is for using the codes over and over
+###### GUI
+app/sweidmt has all the GUI-widgets for the surgery.
+For this project only a Bore Viewer is planned. app/imageLoader has all the GUI-widgets for the Bore Viewer

 ## Authors